 Further research should include further evaluation of the algorithm.
 For that, additional performance metrics like simplicity or generality could be included and also compared to other process discovery algorithms.
 It is particularly interesting to see if there are any patterns regarding algorithm parameters, event log properties, and model performance.
 Such observations could enable automatic parameter selection based on the log, and thus simplify Alpha+++ to a well-performing one-in-all algorithm.
 Additionally, a more comprehensive qualitative analysis of the discovered models is needed.
+Furthermore, the assumptions and effects of the algorithm steps should be studied, e.g., using artificial event logs with relevant control structures.
 Further research could also explore if any theoretical guarantees, such as easy-soundness, are attainable, e.g., using more sophisticated post-processing of the discovered Petri net.